ministryofjustice/create-and-vary-a-licence/README.md

 2. Copy `.env.example` to `.env` in the root of the project and customise.
 For the client ID and secrets present in the file, you will need to retrieve these values from the kubernetes dev environment.

-3. Start the required containers.

-   `$ docker-compose up -d`

-4. Start a local `create-and-vary-a-licence` service with `$ npm run start:dev`, which will use the `.env` file to set up its environment to reference the DEV APIs.
+3. Run the script to start the required containers and start the local service, which will use the `.env` file to set up its environment to reference the DEV APIs.

+`$ ./run-local.sh`

-5. Bear in mind that the login details, and all data you will see, will be from the `licence-db` and APIs in the DEV environment.
+4. Bear in mind that the login details, and all data you will see, will be from the `licence-db` and APIs in the DEV environment.
 Only the redis functions and any use of the gotenberg container will be local operations.

 ### Run linter